-Official Bio (aka what you read in the back of the book): Bethany Cagle, who writes as Brynna Curry, was born south of the Mason-Dixon Line in a small Alabama town.
+Official Bio (aka What You Read in the Book): Bethany Cagle, who writes as Brynna Curry, was born south of the Mason-Dixon Line in a small Alabama town.
 Growing up, books fueled her dreams and imagination, ultimately became her sanctuary during the hardest times in her life.
 After living all over the southern states, she finally landed back in north Alabama where she met her soul mate.
 She spent a wonderful twenty-two years with her hero, raising their three children, until God called Jackie home much too soon.A solitary soul, she now spends her free time writing while watching the old westerns and police dramas that Jackie favored.
 Her furry minions, Jace, Styxx and Asheron, are always willing to keep her company while she works.
 She insists love is the truest magic and with it every day is an adventure.

-Eventually, my parents divorced and at thirteen (yes, all of that before thirteen) I moved back to Haleyville to finish high school.
+Eventually, my parents divorced and at thirteen I moved back to Haleyville to finish high school.
 I loved living close to my Aunt Brenda.
-She was a major influence in my life and a cheerleader for everything I scribbled.
+She was the major influence in my life and cheerleader for everything I scribbled.
 At sixteen, I met my high school sweetheart, Jackie.
 He was a football player with a black belt in karate from a neighboring school.
 He was the classic bad boy.
 At seventeen, a month before my high school graduation, I became a teenage mom when our son L.J. was born.
-I put my dreams of a writing career on hold, but I still wrote every day.
+I put my writing dreams on hold, but I still wrote every day.

 I was never a girly-girl.
 I hated Cosmetology and the chemicals from the beauty products triggered the awful migraine headaches I'd had since childhood.
 Between a full time job, the baby, being sick all the time and full time college classes that I hated, I buckled under the pressure, dropped out and entered the school of LIFE, opting to work full time and be with my baby at night.
 Jackie kept working towards his diploma and taught karate classes at night.
 With his parents help, we were surviving.

-In 1997 Jackie graduated and went to work as a welder.
-A year later, we welcomed another daughter, Kayla, my little kkcat.
+In 1998, we welcomed another daughter, Kayla, my little kkcat.
 Then in 2002, Jackie caught a violent strain of the flu which didn't respond to fast working antibiotics.
 While in the hospital, he was diagnosed with type two Diabetes.
 For three weeks, I watched over him day and night, giving medicine and trying to give him enough fluids to stay hydrated.
-He was never able to remember that stretch of time; he was unconscious for most of it.
+He doesn't remember that time; he was unconscious for most of it.
 I could not know or begin to fathom that this would be the beginning of a long, tragic, journey.

 Over the next few years, he developed gastroparesis and had to hospitalized once or twice a month for a week or more each time.
 At one point I counted 14 ICU stays in a single year.
 That's just ICU admits, not the times he went 'to the floor' as the nurses say.
 And of course, the kids and I were at the hospital with him.
 It became a pattern for us, get the kids ready for school, go to work, pick up the kids, go to the hospital, stay til ten, drive for an hour, go to bed and do it all over again.
 Any writing I did during that time was in the ICU waiting room.
 I practically wrote Wait for the Wind in ICU, by his bedside.

 Of all the hellish times I've encountered throughout my life, nothing can compare to the misery of losing my love.
-My Jackie was taken from me on November 18th, 2014 due to further complications with his Diabetes.
-I was thirty-eight when I laid my husband, my best friend, to rest.
-Unless you've experienced the same kind of loss, there is simply no way to describe the soul-wrenching torment of losing the one person who is closest to you.
-For twenty-one years we were inseparable, and God knows many things tried to tear us apart.
+My Jackie was taken from me on November 18th, 2014 due to a complication with his Diabetes.
+Unless you've experienced the same, there is simply no way to describe the soul-wrenching torment of losing the one person who is closest to you.
 We finished growing up together, made a family, a home, a life that sadly many never experience.
-We were given three great kids and a gift of love so strong that nothing could truly keep us apart.
+We were given a gift of love so strong that nothing could truly keep us apart.
 His beautiful soul is with Jesus, but his love is in my heart, the snap shots of memories are in my mind.
 I see his sweet eyes when our daughters look at me, hear his voice in our son's and I know he isn't truly gone, just hidden behind a veil I can't see.